sarthak7awasthi/Flask-NeuroFlow-co-op-Test-/README.md

-# MoodFlask
+# Flask(NeuroFlow co-op Test)

-This is a web application which allows users to register or login to their account and enter their daily github commits along with their moods.
-The web app suggests media and other forms of entertainment based on their mood.
-The app lets the user to make a to-do list.
-The app also shows a streak based on github commits.
+This is a web application which allows users to register or login to their account and enter their moods.
+The app also shows a streak based on the days of login.

 ## Getting Started